tchitchek-lab/SPADEVizR/README.md

 The aim of this challenge was mainly to identify cell populations, in flow cytometry data, correlating with a clinical outcome, and that can be used to predict the outcome in other subjects.
 In this contest, the progression to AIDS in HIV+ subjects was used as the clinical outcome.
 This observed clinical status consisted on progression to AIDS (or death) or no progression (or no death).
-This datasets consists of 766 cytometry samples obtained from 383 patients, each measuring the expression of 14 cell markers.
+This dataset consists of 766 cytometry samples obtained from 383 patients, each measuring the expression of 14 cell markers.
 More details about FlowCap challenges can be found at http://flowcap.flowsite.org/ and FCS files can be download in the flow repository database (https://flowrepository.org/) under accession number "FR-FCM-ZZ99".

 Several automatic gating software have been benchmarked in the context of this contest [11].
 While several algorithms have been able to identify cell clusters correlating with the time parameter, only FloReMi [13] and flowDensity/flowType/RchyOptimyx [14-17] have been able to maintain a significant correlation in the test dataset [11].
 The FloReMi approach which had best results on this challenge combined the flowType algorithm for cell population identification with a random forest approach using cell population-based features to build a survival regression model.
-The flowDensity/flowType/RchyOptimyx approach combined a supervised sequential bivariate clustering algorithm (that mimics manual gating methods) with an approach that uses partitioning of cells into categories, followed by dynamic programing to efficiently construct k-shortest paths to important cell populations [11].
+The flowDensity/flowType/RchyOptimyx approach combined a supervised sequential bivariate clustering algorithm (that mimics manual gating methods) with an approach that uses partitioning of cells into categories, followed by dynamic programming to efficiently construct k-shortest paths to important cell populations [11].
 The SPADE.SNR approach which combined the SPADE algorithm followed by a generalized linear modeling had limited prediction capacity in both the training and test datasets.

 Inspired by the approaches presented in this contest and by the relevant prediction results, we have implemented several modeling methods in SPADEVizR (generalized linear models, Cox proportional hazards regression models and random forest models).